GarretGherardini/CS-255/README.md

 # CS-255

-# Briefly summarize the DriverPass project.
+#_ Briefly summarize the DriverPass project.
 Who was the cliet?
-What type of system did they want you to design?
+What type of system did they want you to design?_
+# Our client, DriverPass, is a small company providing driving lesson services and is looking to automate their existing system to perform a variety of functions.
+DriverPass anticipates the new system to grant students access to online practice exams, reserve driving lessons, and provide their administrative team with access to view/schedule/edit driving reservations and run reports.

-# What did you do particularly well?
+# _What did you do particularly well?_
+# I believe the preperation of the system that was provided to the client was done particularly well.
+Generating plans and producing a requirements document is essential to having a mutual understanding of the expectations for the functionality of the system.
+Maintaining closed-loop communciation ensures the needs of the client are met prior to the start of the system design.
+Utilizing non-technical language is imperative to providing the client with a solid understanding of our intentions with the system, coupled with visuals that clearly demonstrate the systems intended functionality.

-# If you could choose one part of your work on these documents to revise, what would you pick?
-How would you improve it?
+# _If you could choose one part of your work on these documents to revise, what would you pick?
+How would you improve it?_
+# If I could choose one part of my work from these documents to revise, I would change my approach to the UML Activity Diagrams.
+I believe when presenting these diagrams to our client they should have been worded in a simpler format to aid in the comprehension.

 # How did you interpret the user's needs and implement them into your system design?
 Why is it so important to consider the user's needs when designing?
+# I interpreted the user's needs by breaking down their expectations into chunks.
+It is important to understand all of the client's critera before implementing the design so nothing is overlooked and all of their expectations are met.
+With each component the client desired to have included into the system, it was imperative for that information to be included in the requirements gathering document.
+This provided an overview for the expectations of the system and allowed for a clear design path.

-# How do you approach designing softare?
-What techniques or strategies would you use in the future to analyze and design a system?
+# _How do you approach designing softare?
+What techniques or strategies would you use in the future to analyze and design a system?_
+# I think the best way to approach designing software should be inclusive of both top-down design and bottom-up design.
+Top-down design enables the designer to produce a broad understanding of how the system should function upon completion followed by decomposing individual functions to see how each process should be implemented to successfully produce a functioning system.
+Bottom-down design does the opposite: starting with basic functionality of each step then building to higher-level functions within the system.
+Both approaches provide a means of seeing the system from the individualized functions and intended uses, to the broad over-arching format of the system when each component is fully-functional.
+# To effectively design a system, it must be done in steps.
+Gathering project requirements and understanding what outcomes the system must produce should be done before anything else.
+Once requirements are collected, construction of diagrams and outlines that showcase both high-level and low-level functions of the system provide a more detailed design of the system's relationships between actors and objects.
+Following the completion of diagrams and outlines, the design can be implemented and fulfill the client's expectations.